mmjazzar/Hadith-plugin/readme.md

 #Issues and feedback
 All your feedback are welcomed.

+#Changelog
+## V1
+- searching in Islamweb.
+- adding illustration for the Hadith.

 #What in Next Version
 - Adding more authentic books.
 - Adding Classification for Hadith.